Spring Concert - Sunday, 12th May 2019

 Rosenethe Singers

 There was so much to enjoy in this performance.
 In the opening movement, the Singers were quick to respond to Duggan's brisk tempo, capturing both the style of the music and a prayerful atmosphere.
-Initial consonants in the Latin were really
+Initial consonants in the Latin were really crisp and the harmonic resolutions, as the music built up, were tightly controlled dynamically.
+The following a cappella section felt very much like the Rosenethe on “Home Ground”, and the Singers coped really well with Rossini's grand exposition to the work.

 The Gloria leapt off the page with some full-throated Italianate singing, but I have to say the ladies of the Singers get the prize for security of attack and diction.
 The Cum Sancto - very much a highlight of the work - projected well into the Cathedral and at a sensible tempo adopted by Duggan (oh how Italian bandmasters love to drive this movement like a train).
 It is a long work and the batteries were beginning to fade a little post Crucifixus, but form was duly regained, and the control evidenced at the start of the evening returned in the choral contributions to the Agnus Dei.
 It is a challenging work and hard to sing “serious stuff” with a comic opera buffa happening underneath.